Towards unbiased recovery of cosmic filament properties: the role of spine curvature and optimized smoothing: Results and Discussion

-To study the errors on the inferred lengths of the filament spines, the probability density function (PDF) of the lengths of the spines is calculated for the unsmoothed spines as well as processed spines using the two kinds of smoothings discussed above.
+To study the errors on the inferred lengths of the filament spines, the probability density function (PDF) of the lengths of the spines is calculated for the unsmoothed spines as well as processed spines using the two kinds of smoothings discussed above, with and without optimization.
 These PDFs are shown in Figure~\ref{fig:length_distribution}, where the lengths are given in units of $l_f$, the actual spine length.
-If there was no error on the spine, one would expect a dirac-$\delta$ centered on unity.
+If there was no error on the spine, one would expect a Dirac-$\delta$ centred on unity.
 For our noisy spines, we see that the filament length is overestimated by $\gtrsim 10 \%$, with a wide spread.
-This error reduces to $\lesssim 2\%$ after smoothing for both the kinds of smoothings used.
+This error reduces to $\lesssim 2\%$ after smoothing.
 The width of the PDFs also reduce substantially.
+Here, where all the filaments belong to the same model, there is no preferred method of smoothing, and all the methods perform equally well.
 Thus, smoothing of the spines is essential even when one is dealing with statistics related to the lengths of the filament spines.